Hypergeometric Functions over Finite Fields: Galois Representation Interpretation

-For $a=b=\frac 12,c=1$ and any fixed $\l\in \ol{\Q}$, the corresponding curve is the well-understood Legendre curve see \cite{Silverman}.
-We summarize a few relevant properties of these Legendre curves here. \begin{itemize} \item It is a double over of $\C P^1$ which ramifies only at $0,1, \frac 1\l, \infty$ as demonstrated by the picture below.
+\begin{Example} In Example \ref{(a,6,6)}, we see that for the order 2 hypergeometric differential equation with parameters $a=1/6,b=1/3,c=5/6$, the projective monodromy group is isomorphic to the arithmetic triangle group $(3,6,6)$.
+Using \eqref{eq:abc->Nijk}, one can compute that $N=6, i=4, j=3,k=1$ for this case.
+Similarly, the projective monodromy group for the hypergeometric differential equation with parameters $a=1/12,b=1/4,c=5/6$ is isomorphic to the arithmetic triangle group $(2,6,6)$.
+For the latter case, by \eqref{eq:abc->Nijk}, $N=12,i=9,j=5,k=1$. \end{Example} For $a=b=\frac 12,c=1$ and any fixed $\l\in {\Q}$ with $\l \neq 0,1$, the corresponding curve is the well-known Legendre curve see \cite{Silverman}.
+We summarize a few relevant properties of the Legendre curves here. \begin{itemize} \item It is a double over of {$\C P^1$} which ramifies only at $0,1, \frac 1\l, \infty$ as demonstrated by the picture below.
+Going from right to left, first cut the torus twice including half of each of the indicated boundaries on each torus, to get two cylinders.
+Each cylinder can be realized as the sphere on the left by pinching the ends together.
+Gluing along the slits gives the double cover.